jsdir/datastored/docs/model.md

 Only one attribute per model can be primary key.

 ##### `index`
 Unlike the `primary` option, any number of fields can become indexes.
 Using indexes is the only way to ensure uniqueness in datastored.
+Defaults to `false`.

 ##### `cached`
 `cached` defaults to `false`.